maryedang/alexis-gardin-case-study/README.md

-# alexis-gardin-case-study
+# Alexis Gardin Case Study

-A case study of a design system for web development
+> A case study of a design system for web development

+## Author

+Mary Dang